Menu

 At St. John’s CE, we will actively challenge pupils, staff, parents or anyone in the school community expressing opinions contrary to fundamental British Values, including 'extremist' views.

-Welcome back to the Summer term!
-Make sure you follow us on Twitter or look at the gallery and Whole School Learning sections of the website under the children's tab to find out school life at St. John's.
+Open Day for potential new reception admission 2025 is on Thursday November 7th.
+Please phone school to confirm if you would like to attend at 10am or 2pm.
+Make sure you follow us on Twitter or look at the gallery and Whole School Learning sections of the website under the children's tab to find out about school life at St. John's.

 Top